daviddengcn/go-algs/README.md

 maxflow
 -------

-Package maxflow implements the max-flow(min-cuts) algorithm which is used in computer vision.
+Package maxflow implements the max-flow(min-cuts or graph-cuts) algorithm which is used in computer vision.

 Usage:
 ```go